mod-cpp/pacman/test/exercises/16_exercises.md

 6. Clyde's scatter target is { x = 0, y = 30 }
 7. Clyde always targets its scatter target, unless PacMan is further than 8 tiles away
 8. Update [GameState.cpp](../../lib/GameState.cpp) with calls to the functions in Clyde to make Clyde move.
-Hint: search for the other ghosts in the file and add similar calls for Clyde.

 <details>
    <summary>Hint Canvas.cpp and GameState.hpp</summary>